Castau/LegoCarportProject/README.md

 #### Calculation Visualizations

-Calculation visualization with the folowing dimensions:
+Calculation visualization for an order with the folowing dimensions:
 * Length: 10
 * Width: 10
 * Height: 5